cyberchambers/rps_sln/README.md

 > - There is a key for every possible option of play (i.e. rock or paper or scissors)
 > - Each key holds values for victory conditions (i.e. "rock": "paper" or "scissors": "rock")
 > - Rules are adjusted by simply adjusting keys and values in the API's POST parameter {rules}
+> - There is no format checking, per say, but as a quick and dirty fix `ToLower()` is applied to strings when evaulated.

 If you want to play [Rock/Paper/Scissors/Spock/Lizard](http://www.samkass.com/theories/RPSSL.html) use the following rules: